brimdata/zed/docs/zq/language.md

 ```mdtest-command
 zq -Z -I connection.zed "fill(this, <connection>)" sample.json
 ```
-adds an null-valued `vlan` field since the input value is missing it and the _connection_ type has it:
+adds a null-valued `vlan` field since the input value is missing it and the _connection_ type has it:
 ```mdtest-output
 {